 Pork shoulder is traditionally used for making char siu pork as the layers of fat help soften the meat and retain moisture.
 If, however, you prefer a really low-fat version, pork loin may be used.

-- 800 g. of pork shoulder or loin, cut into strips about 8 inches long and 3 inches at the thickest part
+- 800 grams pork shoulder or loin - cut into strips about 8 inches long and 3 inches at the thickest part

 - Mix together all the ingredients for the marinade.

 - In a container, arrange the pork strips in a single layer.
 Pour over the marinade.
 With your hands, work the marinade into the meat.
 Cover the container and keep overnight in the fridge, turning the meat every few hours.

 - Line a baking sheet with non-stick paper.
 The pork is now coated with sticky marinade and to make sure that the meat does not stick to the baking sheet, it is best to use non-stick paper.

 - Arrange the pork on the baking sheet and cook for 30 to 40 minutes.